vsingh2110/vikas-singh-nextjs/documentation/BLOG-SYSTEM-DOCUMENTATION.md

 - Reading time calculation
 - Author bio section
 - Language switcher component

+---

+## 🚨 CRITICAL CONTENT RULES - READ FIRST!

+### ❌ RULE #1: NO PERIODS IN TITLES WITHOUT SPACES
+**NEVER use periods between two words in blog titles or content that will be shared**

+**Why:** Periods without spaces after them make text look like URLs/domains to social media parsers.

+**Examples:**
+- ❌ **WRONG:** "Getting Started with Next.js" → Social media treats "Next.js" as clickable URL
+- ✅ **CORRECT:** "Getting Started with NextJS" → No period, works perfectly
+- ✅ **CORRECT:** "React.
+A complete guide" → Period has space after, so it's fine
+- ❌ **WRONG:** "Using Node.js for backend" → Looks like domain
+- ✅ **CORRECT:** "Using NodeJS for backend" → Clean, no URL confusion

+**Where This Applies:**
+- Blog post titles (frontmatter `title` field)
+- Excerpts/descriptions
+- Any text that appears in social shares
+- Meta descriptions

+**Platforms Affected:**
+- Facebook share (treats as URL)
+- LinkedIn share (treats as URL)
+- Twitter/X share (treats as URL)
+- Native mobile share dialogs

+**This rule was discovered after hours of debugging social share issues!**

+---

 ### **Key Features**
 - ✅ Bilingual support (English + Hindi)